Posted by Executive Director on April 2, 2020 7:30 am

 - Wash your hands regularly.
 Avoid touching your face with unwashed hands.
 Cough or sneeze into your elbow.
 Regularly clean frequently touched surfaces.
 Do not share food, drinks, utensils, etc.

-- Follow social distancing guidelines.
+- Follow social distancing guidelines (see below).
 Skip handshakes, high-fives, and other direct contact with people unless necessary.

 - Consider exercise options that can be done while maintaining a social distance, such as walking, running, hiking, cycling, throwing a frisbee with a few friends, yoga at home or in a park, etc.